rarellanoc/reconsider_blog/landing/content/ig.md

 Watch our [YouTube channel](https://www.youtube.com/@Ricks_river)

-Mailing subscriptions coming soon.
+For joining the circle <a data-formkit-toggle="53c2271d8d" href="https://tremendous-motivator-9505.kit.com/53c2271d8d">here</a>

 Take care, and enjoy being in the Field.